On Signal Peak Power Constraint of Over-the-Air Federated Learning

-However, the above designs ignore the instantaneous peak-power limitations due to the non-linearity of power amplifiers from a certain power level.
-Operating in the nonlinear region causes signal distortion and receiver misalignment.
-This is a common issue for \ac{OFDM}, whose \ac{PAPR} is known to be high.
-While recent works have advanced \ac{OTA} in \ac{OFDM} systems \cite{evgenidis_over--air_2024, Chen_2024_OTA_OFDM, xie_optimal_2024}, they typically optimize \ac{MSE} under average-power budgets and imperfect \ac{CSI} but do not quantify or enforce instantaneous peak-power constraints.
+However, the above designs ignore the instantaneous peak-power limitations due to the non-linearity of power amplifiers as illustrated in Fig.~\ref{fig: illustr_PAPR}.
+Given a certain average input power $P_{\mathrm{avg}}^{(in)}$, the actual operating region spans up to the maximum peak instantaneous power obtained by multiplying $P_{\mathrm{avg}}^{(in)}$ with the signal \ac{PAPR}.
+Operating in the nonlinear region causes in-band distortions that corrupt \ac{OTA} aggregation and out-of-band emissions that must be strictly limited, since they may interfere with adjacent frequency bands.
+In \ac{OTA}, signal amplitude depends directly on gradient value distributions and may thus encounter high \ac{PAPR}; multi-carrier \ac{OFDM} further inherits its well-known high-\ac{PAPR} problem.
+While recent works advance \ac{OTA}-\ac{OFDM}~\cite{evgenidis_over--air_2024, Chen_2024_OTA_OFDM, xie_optimal_2024}, they optimize \ac{MSE} under average-power budgets but do not quantify or enforce instantaneous peak-power constraints.

-This paper studies \ac{OTA}-\ac{FL} under both average and instantaneous peak-power constraints for single-carrier transmission and multi-carrier \ac{OFDM} systems.
-We characterize the induced aggregation error when peaks are constrained, and evaluate the effect of practical mitigation mechanisms.

-The main contributions are summarized as follows: \begin{itemize}[leftmargin=11pt] \item We highlight the practical limitations of peak power constraint in a practical system due to the non-linear region of power amplifiers. \item We present and evaluate the most common method to handle the peak power constraints: amplitude clipping that repeatedly applies clipping, i.e., clip the time-domain peak power value that is set by the nonlinearity of the power amplifier, and filtering the out-of-band distortion.
-Implementation details for both multiple-access schemes are provided. \item Empirical evaluation and design insights.
-Evaluating under LeNet trained on CIFAR-10, we quantify \ac{PAPR}, aggregation \ac{MSE}, and learning accuracy.
-We observe substantially high \ac{PAPR} of a \ac{OTA}-\ac{FL} signal, either in single-carrier or multi-carrier OFDM.
-Enforcing peak constraints via clipping yields accuracy degradation and may cause model divergence. \end{itemize}

-The remaining sections are organized as follows: Section~II introduces the FL-OTA system models for single-carrier and multi-carrier OFDM and the associated average power allocation based on MSE minimization.
-Section~III formalizes the instantaneous peak-power constraint and presents the clipping mechanisms.
-Section~IV presents the simulation settings and results.
+This paper studies \ac{OTA}-\ac{FL} under peak-power constraints for single-carrier and multi-carrier \ac{OFDM} systems.
+The main contributions are: \begin{itemize} \item We highlight the instantaneous peak-power constraint imposed by power amplifier non-linearity in \ac{OTA}-\ac{FL} for both single-carrier and multi-carrier \ac{OFDM}. \item As the first work to highlight this practical issue of high \ac{PAPR} in the context of AirComp-FL, it is essential to confirm that this is an actual issue that can have an impact on FL performance.
+We therefore propose a detailed characterization of the problem and evaluate the effect of the most classic solution for addressing this issue, \ac{ICF}, with implementation details for both transmission schemes. \item Empirical evaluation under LeNet/CIFAR-10: both single-carrier and multi-carrier \ac{OTA}-\ac{FL} exhibit high \ac{PAPR}; clipping degrades accuracy and can cause model divergence. \end{itemize}